-While renters have a responsibility to abide by the rules of the lease agreement, landlords must hold up their end of the deal.
+While renters have a responsibility to abide by the rules of the lease agreement, owning investment property requires you to hold up your end of the deal as well.
 Landlords need to be aware of rental property tenant rights.
 Basic tenant rights include the following:

 - The right not to be discriminated against (based on race, gender, religion, ethnicity or disability or sexual orientation).